wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 PaRT to see whether the address is covered by the table.
 If true, then the physical page is allocated with no cost since it is already pre-allocated.
 Otherwise, a new entry is inserted into the PaRT, which points to a newly allocated eight-page block from the kernel's buddy allocator.

+Pre-allocated pages can also be reclaimed by the OS when all pages in a block are freed or when the memory pressure exceeds a certain threshold.
+PTEMagnet allows users to configure a threshold, which, if reached, will trigger the kernel to reclaim pre-allocated pages.
+The reclamation process is simply the kernel walking the PaRT and freeing physical pages back to the buddy allocator until memory consumption drops below the threshold.